 Leading in the development and dissemination of current and accurate technical information; and

 Promoting the interests of builders of sports facilities of the type constructed by its members; and

 Providing a forum to gather and exchange ideas and information to improve sports facility construction and maintenance.

 The membership of the American Sports Builders Association is guided by honesty and integrity in our words and actions.

-With more than 400 member companies, ASBA is a national organization for builders, designers and suppliers of materials for tennis courts, running tracks, natural and synthetic turf fields, indoor and outdoor synthetic sports surfaces.
+With nearly 500 member companies, ASBA is a national organization for builders, designers and suppliers of materials for tennis courts, running tracks, natural and synthetic turf fields, indoor and outdoor synthetic sports surfaces.
 It is recognized as a centralized source for technical information, including consumer-oriented information.

 Founded in 1965 as the U.S. Tennis Court & Track Builders Association (USTC&TBA) by a group of contractors who recognized the need for an organization that could help them address their mutual problems, set industry standards and keep them informed on issues pertinent to their businesses, Its name was changed in 2004 to reflect the broad range of work performed by its members.

 Headquartered in Maryland, the ASBA works to raise professional standards and to insure that consumers receive services of the highest quality.
 As part of its work to achieve this goal, the association sponsors a certification program that permits experienced tennis court, running track and field builders to demonstrate their competency by completing an examination on all areas of construction.
 In addition, ASBA offers an awards program to recognize excellence in design, construction and renovation.